Michelle McLean: Life after Miss Universe

-She campaigns for charities, notably The Michelle McLean Children Trust in Namibia and the Michelle McLean Primary School, also in Namibia, which has 890 students.
+McLean campaigns for charities, notably The Michelle McLean Children Trust in Namibia and the Michelle McLean Primary School, also in Namibia, which has 890 students.
 The Michelle McLean Children's Trust in Namibia, which focuses on the education and care of under-privileged children, was founded in 1992 and has raised over 50 million dollars to help children in her native Namibia, in Southern Africa.
-In 2000, McLean funded the building of the Michelle McLean Primary School, in the capital of Namibia, Windhoek.
-It now has just under 1000 students.

 Michelle was instrumental in bringing the Miss Universe pageant to her country in 1995.

 In 2009 Michelle co-hosted the Miss World pageant held in South Africa.
-In 2019, McLean formed part of the selection committee of the Miss Universe 2018.
+In 2018, McLean formed part of the selection committee of the Miss Universe 2018.